onassar/JavaScript-RemoteURLOpener/README.md

 Make sure you run this after the DOM has loaded.
 It'll simply add a click event listener on any applicable links and run a `window.open` call against the `href` value.

+### TODO
+- Add support for elements that are added to the DOM after the initial `init` call.
+This is super-important for Single Page Apps (SPAs).